 Take the example of a simple match winner market on Dota.
 If one team is more likely to win than the other, the odds will reflect that.
 The favoured team will have lower odds, so even though the bet is more likely to be successful, the rewards won’t be as much.
 On the other hand, if you place a bet on the ‘underdog’, they will have greater odds.
 If they win, however, the winnings will be larger in value.

-Decimal odds: Probably the most common way of odds being displayed is through decimals.
+Decimal odds: Probably the most common way of odds being displayed is through decimals, and the format you'll see on the rest of our Dota 2 betting sites.
 The decimals reflect the pay-out of a successful bet in regard to 1.0.
 Therefore, if the odds were 1.2, and you placed a £10 bet, your returns would be £12.

 Fractional odds: Popular for UK customers, fractional odds show what your returns will be in relation to £1.
 For example, a 3/1 odd will return more than a 2/1 odd.
 With a successful £10 bet on both of these odds, your returns would be £30 and £20 respectively.